AbdullahMushtaq78/MR-Drones-And-CV/README.md

 ![YOLO detection and tracking results](https://github.com/AbdullahMushtaq78/MR-Drones-And-CV/blob/main/Results/YOLO_OUTPUT.gif)

 ## Detection and Tracking Integration within Simulated World:
-DetandTrack.cs file is the main code for the model inference during runtime.
+[DetAndTrack.cs](https://github.com/AbdullahMushtaq78/MR-Drones-And-CV/blob/main/Detection%20and%20Tracking/DetAndTrack.cs) file is the main code for the model inference during runtime.
 The same file can be used for other versions of the YOLOv8.
 There are a lot of customization options to work around for your model in that script.

 ![Detection and Tracking Script Variables](https://github.com/AbdullahMushtaq78/MR-Drones-And-CV/blob/main/Results/Detection_and_Tracking_Script_Variables.png)